okidoki-jpg/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword:
     count the number of lines the word
-    "root" appears in in the file
+    "bin" appears in in the file
     /etc/passwd